-Nick Smith: Research Fellow at UoK.
+Nick Smith (co-applicant): Research Fellow at UoK.
 Expertise in qualitative and mixed method research, outcome measurement, care homes, dementia and co-research.
-NS will lead WS2 and the evaluation of the RIR model.
+NS leads WS2 and the evaluation of the RIR model.

-John Potts: Member of the Kent Adult and Social Care Patient Panel.
+John Potts (co-applicant): Member of the Kent Adult and Social Care Patient Panel.
 As Chair of the Kent and Medway Patient and Public Advisory group to the Kent and Medway STP and of his local Patient Participation Group, he has gained considerable experience.
 JP will co-lead the public input and oversight into the partnership with GW.

-Ecaterina (Ina) Porumb: Social worker and practice lead at KCC.
-Ina will co-lead the COPs in WS1 and help engage practitioners.
+Ecaterina (Ina) Porumb (co-applicant): Social worker and practice lead at KCC.
+Ina co-leads the COPs in WS1 and helps engage practitioners.